 This law says that military pensions can be treated as sole or community property.
 If someone that is active duty is filing, they want to file in a state where the pension is their own.
 However, if spouses were married over 10 years, then a portion of the pension is automatically given to the other spouse in the event of a divorce.
 They also may be entitled to commissary, medical health insurance and other benefits.

 Contact a Moorestown Family Law Attorney for a Consultation About Divorce in New Jersey Today

 If you are thinking about filing for military divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
-The New Jersey family law attorneys at The Law Office of Stephen R. Piper, LLC represent clients throughout the state, including Mount Laurel, Delran, Maple Shade, Moorestown, and throughout NJ.
+The New Jersey family law attorneys at The Law Offices of Stephen R. Piper represent clients throughout the state, including Mount Laurel, Delran, Maple Shade, Moorestown, and throughout NJ.
 We understand how challenging this time can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
-Call us at 856-351-5335 or fill out our confidential contact form to schedule a consultation.
-We have an office conveniently located at 212 NJ-38 #440, Moorestown, NJ 08057.
+Call us at 856-333-3586 or fill out our confidential contact form to schedule a consultation.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.